afefeb/BCC-Git-Github-DS/README.md

 This BCC Git & GitHub Tutorial repository is your friendly guide to mastering version control with Git and collaborating efficiently using GitHub.
 Here, you'll learn fundamental concepts such as repositories, branches, commits, merges, pull requests, and more to build a solid foundation for managing code collaboratively.

+## What You'll Learn
+By following this step, you will learn:

+- **Creating a Repository:**
+  How to set up a new repository on GitHub.
+- **Cloning an Existing Repository:**
+  How to copy a GitHub repository to your local system.
+- **Making Changes and Pushing to GitHub:**
+  How to create, track, and upload changes to your repository.
+- **Branch Management:**
+  How to create, switch, and list branches for better collaboration.

 ## Windows Installation

 1. Download Git